Also see no tariffs

 Taxes is similar to 3, but may be its own category.
 Taxes is part of a larger problem created by the state as it can foster state-induced cartelizations of industry that distort labor markets by reducing the number of buyers/business, ultimately creating an oligopsony.
 Number 1 is Capitalism/interest which grows money supplies, and often inflation.
 For example, if there were only $100 in the world, and $5 were loaned at an interest rate of $1 on pay back, where would the $1 come from if there were only $100 in existence?
 Interest requires a money supply increase (until a point where the supply and loaned/interest have reached a balance).
 With more money supplied, the risk of more loans/interest may follow, in turn demanding the supply increases.
 A larger supply of money can lower purchasing power, i.e. cause inflation.
 Currencies can be devalued so $1 has more purchasing power to offset inflation, but ultimately interest translates to money supply growth, and devalued currencies, which in turn often translates into a need for more loans, and therefore a supply growth need…and on and on…

-While it may not be prudent for an anarchist/libertarian to use the Declaration of Independence to justify freedom or independence form a master sovereign, Karl Hess did so in a sensible manor when he submitted his 1040:
+While it may not be prudent for an anarchist/libertarian to use the Declaration of Independence to justify freedom or independence from a master sovereign, Karl Hess did so in a sensible manner when he submitted his 1040:

 The Declaration of Independence of the United States of America establishes a bill of particulars in regard to intolerable infringements, abuses, and denials of political power which belongs to the people.